openpracticelibrary/openpracticelibrary/README.md

 3. [Install Node.js](https://nodejs.org/en/download/).
 4. Run `git submodule update --init --recursive` to download the theme.
 5. Navigate to the top level of the repo.
+6. Run `npm install` to install the npm packages.
-6. Run `npx grunt-cli lunr-index` to build the search index.
+7. Run `npx grunt-cli lunr-index` to build the search index.
-7. Run `hugo server` to run the site locally.
+8. Run `hugo server` to run the site locally.

 Alternately, you can run `hugo server -D` to preview drafts.